 I won’t rehash the importance of mitigating climate change, there are many articles on the internet which do a better job.
 I will, however, reiterate two main points, which should help solidify why the low carbon diet is important.

 First, and this is somewhat obvious, climate change impacts ecosystems.
 Increasingly erratic and dangerous weather systems destroy or irrevocably change parts of our world.
 Over the past few years we’ve seen terrible foreshadowing of the destruction that climate change can bring about.
-Wildfires in Australia, burning huge acres of bush, killing millions of wildlife.
+Wildfires in Australia, killing millions of wildlife.
 Stronger hurricanes in the Americas wiping out coastal habitats overnight.
 These are but a few examples of what is to come.

 Secondly, and perhaps less often mentioned, is climate change affects people.
 Even now, around the world, as global temperatures rise millions of people are fleeing their homes to try and escape extended droughts or extreme weather conditions.
 Sea level rises will also affect low-lying communities forcing many to leave their home.
 Climate change will disproportionately affect those from poorer countries who are less well funded to deal with changing weather patterns.
 In more privileged nations, we need to do our bit to ensure that they are protected.